 • To address the legacy of emissions from older trucks, DSNY mechanics have been installing Best Available Retrofit Technology (BART) devices such as particulate filters on pre-2007 trucks, as mandated by LL39/2005.
-For example, DSNY has installed 575 Cleaire Longview units that achieve reductions of 90% in PM and up to 25% in NOx.
-Including both factory-installed equipment and retrofits, by January 1, 2012 DSNY had particulate filters on 290 diesel-powered street sweepers and 1,966 collection vehicles.
-By July 1, 2012, all of DSNY's pre-2007 diesel collection truck fleet had BART retrofits or similar after-market clean diesel technology, except for two trucks near the end of their useful life.
+For example, DSNY has installed 512 Cleaire Longview units that achieve reductions of 90% in PM and up to 25% in NOx.
+Including both factory-installed equipment and retrofits, by January 1, 2011 DSNY had particulate filters on 259 diesel-powered street sweepers and 1,536 collection vehicles.
+By July 2012, 100% of DSNY's pre-2007 diesel fleet will have BART retrofits.

 The benefit of Clean Diesel technology in reducing emissions from DSNY's fleet has been profound, as recognized by the City's air quality experts at the Department of Environmental Protection (DEP), who oversee the review of air quality impacts of proposed actions.
-For example, DEP staff have determined that if an action resulted in fewer than 90 DSNY truck trips per hour with BART or 2007-compliant equipment on principal and minor arterials, expressways and limited access roads, then no further air analysis would be warranted to conclude that an action's impact to neighborhood PM{2.5} levels along such roadways would be deemed insignificant for purposes of environmental review.
-The changes and improvements made to DSNY's Clean Diesel fleet have greatly reduced air quality concerns from mobile-source PM{2.5}
+For example, DEP staff have determined that if an action resulted in fewer than 194 DSNY truck trips per hour with BART or 2007-compliant equipment on principal and minor arterials, expressways and limited access roads, then no further air analysis would be warranted to conclude that an action's impact to neighborhood PM{2.5} levels along such roadways would be deemed insignificant.
+The DEP had previously determined in 2008 that the appropriate PM{2.5} screening number without such retrofits would be 23 heavy duty diesel truck trips per hour on such roadways.
+The changes and improvements made to DSNY's Clean Diesel fleet have greatly reduced air quality concerns from mobile-source PM{2.5}.